 How can I get money for colon cancer treatment?

-Grants, crowdfunding, and disability benefits are some other ways you can get money for colon cancer treatment.
+Grants, crowdfunding, and disability benefits are some other ways you can get money for colorectal cancer treatment.
 Additionally, viatical or life settlements (where you sell your life insurance policy for a lump sum of cash), can be a great option to get money for colon cancer treatment.

 Does stage 4 colon cancer qualify for disability?

 Stage 4 colon cancer patients typically will be approved for Social Security Disability benefits.
-If you have stage 4 colon cancer, there is also a good chance you will qualify for a viatical settlement.
+If you have stage 4 colorectal cancer, there is also a good chance you will qualify for a viatical settlement.